mchaney-dev/andromeda/docs/model.md

 ### `Model.evaluate()`

-> Trains the model.
-Training arguments can be configured using the `eval_args` attribute.
+> Evaluates the model.
+Evaluation arguments can be configured using the `eval_args` attribute.
 >
 > **Parameters:**
 >